 - (1) Includes all amounts deferred at the election of the Named Executive Officer. - (2) Amounts reflect the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for the year presented of stock awards to the Named Executive Officers.
 Continued employment is a condition of the Plan so the grant date is in the year after the year for which the performance was earned. - (3) The Dixie Group does not provide above-market or preferential earnings on deferred compensation.
-The Named Executive Officers did not participate in any defined benefit or actuarial pension plans for the periods presented. - (4) Continued employment at the time of grant and payment was required under the 2021 Incentive Plan; the bonus shown for each year was accrued in the year shown, but paid in the first quarter of the following year, and the stock award is shown in the year granted.
-As stated herein under the heading, "Compensation Discussion and Analysis," no bonus or stock award was paid or granted under the 2022 Plan. - (5) The following table is a summary and quantification of all amounts included in All Other Compensation.
+The Named Executive Officers did not participate in any defined benefit or actuarial pension plans for the periods presented. - (4) Continued employment at the time of grant and payment is required under the 2020 Incentive Plan; accordingly, bonuses and stock awards earned under the plan will be reported as compensation for 2021. - (5) The following table is a summary and quantification of all amounts included in All Other Compensation.